Average But Inspired

 My vision told me I needed to paint this beauty a shade of mustard yellow or gold.
 In my mind, the contrast of the yellow with the green walls in my living room was going to make a statement!

 So I got to work mixing up some homemade chalk paint using my favorite recipe: 8 oz. of flat latex paint, 4 tablespoons of calcium carbonate powder, and 2 tablespoons of water.
-I used a yellow gold color from Behr and painted the front and sides of the dresser.

 This tall dresser got a two-tone makeover with mustard yellow paint and natural wood.